 The price of thermal strippers has been too high.

 To compare, we must first thoroughly understand the mechanics of stripping wires, using mechanical type handheld strippers.
-There are many different types of strippers, but they all fall into categories.
+There are many different types of strippers, but they all fall into two categories.
 Strippers with curved blades, cutting the insulation all the way around the conductor and strippers with straight blades, making just two parallel cuts.

 Let us examine the first type.
 As you will note in (Figure 1), the opening of fully closed jaws is slightly larger than the diameter of the conductor to be stripped.
 This is to prevent the conductor from being nicked.
 This method leaves a ring of uncut insulation, which must be ripped off.
 The force necessary for the complete separation of the slug must be added to the stripping force needed to overcome the friction of the Insulation against the conductor.

 (Figure 2) shows a slightly dull blade.
 As the blade dulls, the distance between the conductor and the blade increases.
 Because of the elasticity of the insulation, these blades will not penetrate as deeply as sharp blades.